aws-samples/amazon-lex-customerservice-workshop/04_TwilioSMSIntegration/README.md

 </p></details>

 ### Integrate the Twilio Messaging Service Endpoint with the Amazon Lex Bot
-To associate the Amazon Lex bot with your Twilio programmable SMS endpoint, activate bot channel association in the Amazon Lex console.
-When the bot channel association has been activated, Amazon Lex returns a callback URL.
-Record this callback URL because you need it later.
+To associate the Amazon Lex bot with your Twilio programmable SMS endpoint, create a channel association in the Amazon Lex console.
+When the channel association has been activated, Amazon Lex returns a callback URL.
+Record this callback URL for later.
 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. Open the [Amazon Lex console](https://console.aws.amazon.com/lex/home?region=us-east-1) and Choose the Amazon Lex bot that you created in this workshop.
+1. Open the [Amazon Lex console](https://console.aws.amazon.com/lex/home?region=us-east-1) and choose the `InternationalPlan` bot

-1. Choose the **Channels** tab.
+1. Choose the **Channels** tab; then **Twilio SMS**

-1. In the **Chatbots section**, choose **Twilio SMS**.

-1. In the **Twilio SMS** page provide the following information.
+1. Provide the following information:
 	* Channel name: `SMSTest`
-  * Channel description: `Twilio SMS channel for beta bot`
+	* Channel description: `Twilio SMS channel for dev bot`
 	* KMS key:  `aws/lex`
-  * Alias:  `beta`
+	* Alias:  `devt`
 	* Use the Auth Token and Account SID from earlier
 	* Activate; note the endpoint created for Twilio SMS

     <img src="images/twilio-channel.png" alt="Amazon Lex - Twilio SMS Channel activation">